Skip to content Skip to footer navigation

 3. Check whether you can use compatible inks

-Some printers prevent you from using 'compatible' inks that are generally much cheaper than the manufacturer's ones.
+Some printers prevent you from using 'compatible' third-party inks that are generally much cheaper than the manufacturer's ones.
 They're now obliged to include a statement on the box that they don't work with compatible inks – you might want to avoid these printers.

 4. Consider a CISS printer